kevin-cantwell/dotmatrix/README.md

 A _very_ simple and fun package + tool for encoding images to all-braille unicode representations.
 It can be used as a standalone command-line utility or as a package.

-Currently only jpeg, static gif, and png is supported.
+Currently only jpeg, static gif, and png types are supported.

 [Godocs](https://godoc.org/github.com/kevin-cantwell/dotmatrix)